 ✓ If you are a startup owner, do you have the budget to hire a few specialised resources for your entrepreneurial software development project?

-✓ If you are a medium or large business owner, do you want to cut recruitment costs but also not be forced to settle for a low-quality software application?
+✓ If you are a medium or large business owner, do you want to cut recruitment costs without compromising on work quality?

 ✓ Do you have a long-term project for which you need dependable resources but don’t want to hire them permanently?

 ✓ Does your in-house team lack the skills or experience required for this particular software development venture?

 ✓ Are you looking to hire software developers who are experienced, talented, and reliable, without wasting time going through unnecessary recruitment processes?

 ✓ Would you be happy to invest in a worthwhile venture, collaborating with a reliable third party for your software’s development?